Manohar Parrikar has been named India’s new Defense Minister after a cabinet reshuffle yesterday.

 Parrikar has emphasised the need to improve defence procurement and production as well as training of armed forces, and said the country must stock up on superior equipment.
 “The list is long,” he said yesterday.

 “This is a great country,” Parrikar said.
 “You have to strengthen yourself in such a way that your opponent should feel fear to fight against you.
+Peace is always maintained by people who are strong, it can never be maintained by weak people.”

 The Indian MMRCA deal with Dassault is expected to be concluded by the end of this fiscal year, according to Dassault Aviation CEO Eric Trappier.
 The final phase of exclusive negotiations on the contract, estimated at $15 billion, should conclude within India's current budget year ending in March 2015, Trappier told reporters in Paris, according to local media